jacksonrayhamilton/bundlifier/README.md

 [Rollup]: https://rollupjs.org/

-For CSS and JS, source maps will be generated which correctly link back to the original source files.
+For CSS and JS, source maps will be generated which correctly link back to the original files.

 I created Bundlifier to do most of heavy lifting involved in building a typical web application.
 I wanted to encapsulate what would normally be hundreds of lines of configuration in Brunch, Grunt, Gulp, Webpack, NPM scripts, et al, into a single command, that just worked.

-## CLI
+## Command Line Interface

-Run `bundlify` to bundle files in the current directory's "input directory" into its "output directory," assuming the earlier directory structure.
+Run `bundlify` to build files from the current directory's "input directory" (`./client/` by default) and save them to its "output directory" (`./public/` by default).

-Run `bundlify --maybe-build` (or the shorthand, `bundlify -m`) to create bundles if ones have not already been created.
+Run `bundlify --maybe-build` (or the shorthand, `bundlify -m`) to create bundles only if the bundles do not already exist.

-When building, pass `--compress` (or the shorthand, `-c`) to minify the CSS and JS.
+Run `bundlify --compress` (or the shorthand, `bundlify -c`) to minify the CSS and JS.

-Run `bundlify --watch` (or the shorthand, `bundlify -w`) to bundle continuously.
+Run `bundlify --watch` (or the shorthand, `bundlify -w`) to build continuously.

-The options can be customized via the CLI, too:
+You can customize which files are processed, too:

 ```js
 bundlify \